moliver28/research-handbook/content/handbook/engineering/development/ops/_index.md

 ### Sustaining work

 Sustaining work refers to the most important security, availability, scalability and performance, essential for _keeping the lights on_ for the feature categories the team supports.
 Capacity planning for sustaining work was based on meeting the SLO/SLAs of these types of issues.
 The labels for sustaining work include:
-- `bug::vulnerability` (specifically this label, as a `security` labeled issue may be a feature request)
+- `bug::vulnerability` (note: specifically this label, as an issue with only a `security` label does not make it a security vulnerability)
 - `bug::availability`
 - `bug::performance`
 - `infradev`